-Screening decisions better informed when risk information personalizedFebruary 27th, 2013 in Health /
+Screening decisions better informed when risk information personalizedFebruary 27, 2013 in Medicine & Health / Health

 Patients' ability to make genuinely informed choices about undergoing disease screening increases when the risk information that they receive is related to their own personal risk, rather than average risks, according to the results of a Cochrane systematic review.
 The authors reviewed data from studies, largely on cancer screens, in which patients were provided with personalised risk estimates.